ludvi025/csci1133/README.md

 ### Sessions
-The script uses the session name to label the individual grade files it creates for each student before they are consolidated.
+The script uses the session name to label the individual grade files it creates for each student before they are consolidated so that multiple graders can work in a single submission directory at once.
 It also saves the list of filename patterns and test scripts so they do not have to be reentered.
 If you would like to change the filename patterns or test scripts, either modify the .session file that is created or delete it and it will prompt you again.